GatherSpot/prd/template/5-mvp.md

       - Step 3: Reach out to potential sponsors to discuss partnership opportunities and negotiate sponsorship agreements.

-Starting with gamification, then incorporating a recommender system, and finally introducing event sponsorship makes sense, as we aim to create the best possible product to attract potential sponsors.
+Starting with gamification, then incorporating a recommendation system, and finally introducing event sponsorship makes sense, as we aim to create the best possible product to attract potential sponsors.
 By prioritizing these features in this sequence, we ensure that GatherSpot evolves into a comprehensive and compelling platform that not only delights users but also offers tangible benefits to potential sponsors, thereby increasing our chances of securing valuable sponsorship deals.